ansyblenetwork/aquietlife/_posts/2021-07-02-collateral.md

 ---
-title: "Principles III: Understanding options strategies through collateral"
+title: "Options Principles III: Understanding options strategies through collateral"
 ---

 I like fundamental concepts (generally - not only in the sense of financial lingo).
 In particular, one of my pet peeves is when options traders talk about complex options strategies, often to flex a supposedly deep understanding of options.